mainwp/mainwp/readme.txt

 = 1.0.8.3 =
 * Fixed issue with some missing images
 * Fixed issue with Comments extension redirect
+* Fixed PHP Notice on Sync Now when using strict
+* Updated Test Connection to show the hostname
 * Added new German translations

 = 1.0.8.2 =